thejasvibr/bat_beamshapes/bat_beamshapes/workshop/thoughts.md

 > make install --> this step typically needs permissions, and so `sudo make install` with the password prompt is what is actually needed.

+Installing python-flint with ```pip``` failed.
+Installing python-flint from Git source failed.
+Installing with Conda -- This worked!!!

+### What it's like to use py-flint

+> Incredibly fast !!! eg. show the example of the Lm integral (eqn.
+12.018) for a dps=500, it happens nearly instantaneously in py-flint, while with mpmath it takes 10's of seconds.

+16:21 - I'm getting different values for P'm(cos(alpha)) between my Flint implementation using eqn.
+12.98 and the native legendre_p(n,z).diff(z) version from sympy.

+16:44 -- and that's because there's a typo in eqn.
+12.98 --> it should be sin(theta)^2 instead of sin(theta)